Home » Practical Information » Children and Family Life in Indonesia

 There are very active organizations in Indonesia which promote pedigree breeding.
 If you are bring a purebred dog or cat to Indonesia, you can register the birth of any offspring and participate in regularly scheduled dog and cat shows, through Perkumpulan Kinologi Indonesia - the Indonesian Kennel Club.

 Choosing and Caring for a Dog in Indonesia

-In addition, the possibility of developing certain cancers is eliminated, and there is less chance that he or she will be injured in fights, cutting down on future medical bills and trauma.
+In addition, sterilization may lead to a reduced chance that he or she will be injured in fights, cutting down on future medical bills and trauma.
 A relatively simple procedure, pets are often returned home the same day.
 Regardless of how special your dog or cat, finding good, forever homes for puppies or kittens is not easy – just ask the professionals at the animal shelter or the many unwanted animals wandering the streets today.

-Information on quarantines in Indonesia (in Bahasa Indonesia)
+Information on quarantines in Indonesia - Karantina.Pertanian.go.id (in Bahasa Indonesia)

 Pet Rescue Organizations in Indonesia